Financial Aid FAQ's

 How do I apply for financial aid and are there any deadlines?

-You can apply for financial aid by completing the FAFSA on-line after January 1st for the upcoming school year.
-Each student and at least one parent (if dependent), should go to www.pin.ed.gov and apply for a Pin #.
-This number is used to sign your Free Application for Federal Student Aid (FAFSA).
-You can complete your application electronically at www.fafsa.ed.gov Paper applications are available by contacting the Central Processing Center at 1-800-433-3243.
+You can apply for financial aid by completing the FAFSA on-line after October 1 for the upcoming school year.
+Each student and at least one parent (if dependent), should go to fsaid.gov and create a FSA ID.
+The FSA ID is made up of a username and password and is used to access certain U.S. Department of Education websites.
+The FSA ID is used to sign your Free Application for Federal Student Aid (FAFSA).
+You can complete your application electronically at www.fafsa.gov Paper applications are available by contacting the Central Processing Center at 1-800-433-3243.
 You must complete a FAFSA each year.

 What is Western's school code for Financial Aid?

 The general WOSC scholarship application is due March 1st of each year for the following aid year.
 You may access the application on-line at www.wosc.edu.
 Please note that if you are interested in scholarships for sports, music, agriculture, etc... you must contact the head of each department for scholarship information.

 What is Western's Financial Aid Office fax number?

 Requested documents may be faxed to our office at (580) 477-7716.
 Please be sure to complete all forms and sign where indicated.

 I think I make too much money.
 Should I apply for aid anyway?